joshhornby/joshhornby.github.io/_posts/2020-09-04-how-to-quickly-plan-and-estimate-an-mvp.md

     lastmod: 2020-09-19 T19:00:00+01:00
 ---

-This post outlines a tried & tested strategy for quickly planning and estimating MVP projects.
+This post outlines my tried & tested strategy for quickly planning and estimating MVP projects.
 This process departs a little from Agile/Scrum best practices.
 There are no guarantees on estimation quality which I believe is impossible to do for software projects, but it helps to provide a rough guide for new projects.

 ## Gather Requirements